Dr. Hansen's Guidelines for Collaboration

 First Offense

 Everyone involved will receive a score of 0 on the assignment.
 This means both the person(s) who did the work as well as the person(s) who reused the work of others.
 So beware - letting someone else use any of your work will result in a 0 for you as well.
-In addition, I am required to send a letter to the Undergraduate Dean that documents the episode.
+In addition, I am required to send a letter to the Dean of the College of Engineering that documents the episode.

 Subsequent Offenses

-Anyone foolish enough to violate my policies a second time will receive an "F" for the course and will be turned over the the Undergraduate Dean for further disciplinary action.
+Anyone foolish enough to violate my policies a second time will receive an "F" for the course and will be remanded to the Dean for further disciplinary action.
 Again, this includes any and all parties involved.
 Additional penalties, per Academic Affairs Office guidelines, may include expulsion from the University.
-Note that any violation of academic integrity in any class counts as a first offense.
+Note that a violation of academic integrity in any class counts as a first offense in all of my courses.

 Almost all of life is filled with collaboration (i.e., people working together).
 Yet in our academic system, we artificially limit collaboration.
 These limits are designed to force you to learn fundamental principles and build specific skills.
 It is very artificial, and you'll find that collaboration is a valuable skill in the working world.